Who is Maud Lewis? What can we learn about (and from this artist)?

 To start our study, we searched the internet to find out different facts about Maud Lewis.
 Here are a few things we discovered:

-* Maud Lewis was Canadian and was born in Nova Scotia.
+* This Canadian artist was born and lived in Nova Scotia.

 * She lived from March 7, 1903 – July 30, 1970